 Gifted and Talented Teacher Career Guide

-A gifted and talented teacher works with students in public and private schools from grades K-12.
-Programs for the gifted student are also found as pull-out education programs in neighborhood schools, or in specialized schools for advanced students.
-This guide provides further information on what gifted and talented teachers do, how to become a gifted and talented teacher, and gifted and talented teacher salary and job outlook.
+A gifted and talented teacher, sometimes called a gifted and talented education (GATE) teacher, works with students in public and private schools from grades K-12.
+Programs for gifted students are also found as pull-out education programs (in which students are removed from the regular classroom) in neighborhood schools or in specialized schools for advanced students.
+This guide provides further information on what gifted and talented teachers do, how to become one, and gifted and talented teacher salary and job outlook.

 Gifted and Talented Teacher Job Description